Sherlock-shy/Sherlock-shy/README.md

 <h1>Hi, I'm Ho! <a href="https://www.linkedin.com/in/siu-ho-yin-56030126a/"> A Cybersecurity Student</a></h1>

 <h2>About me:</h2>
-Hello, I am a cybersecurity student, cureently studying in final year.
+Hello, I am a cybersecurity student, currently studying in final year.
 Topic of Cybersecurity really hooked me up and I want to learn more on it.
 I have done quite some projects for my university and my self study, currently trying to work on ai as well